 the rains are over and gone.

-Song of Solomon is a beautiful love song between a bride and her groom, so it is also a popular choice in Christian weddings.
+Song of Solomon is a beautiful love song between a bride and her groom, so it’s a popular choice in Christian weddings.
 If you like lyrical, metaphor-filled readings, this one will be uplifting and will emphasize how special and wonderful your marriage can be.

 1 John 4: 7-12